johann-solo/oliveandmango.github.io/site/content/blog/2018-05-07-ginger-lime-shrimp-with-noodles.md

 </br>
 </br>

 We love the taste and texture of soba noodles and we tend to use those more frequently but you can use any noodle you like.
-One benefit of using soba noodles is that the cook up in just a couple minutes making them ideal for quick dinner prep which I love.
+One benefit of using soba noodles is that they cook up in just a couple minutes making them ideal for quick dinner prep which I love.
 </br>
 </br>
 ![Ginger Lime Shrimp With Noodles](/images/uploads/2018_05_07_ginger_lime_shrimp_with_noodles_5.jpg)